The good news is that Team 1040 and across the CFL, they are talking CFL football on the night the NFL kicks off the regular season.

 "Just Win Baby" ~ Al Davis

 Just a slight clarification.
-His deal with the Ticats is presumed to be worth $500,000 per year.1.2 million dollars wasn't a significant amount, as opposed to three years at a half a million???
+His deal with the Ticats is presumed to be worth $500,000 per year.

 Now that I don't live in Quesnel do I need to change my handle??